cs207-project-erin-bruce-will/cs207-FinalProject/docs/milestone1.md

 Erin Williams, Bruce Xiong, Will Claybaugh

 ### Introduction
 Automatic differentiation is a set of techniques that allows a computer program to evaluate the derivative of a function as it evaluates the function's value.
 Automatic differentiation is a powerful tool that scales well with dimensonality of the inputs and outputs, and does not suffer from round off errors.
 When working with complex function of many inputs, manual calculation is unrealistic, and numeric differentiation requires a great deal of care and complex code.
-Automatic differentiation is automatic, allowing
+Automatic differentiation is, in fact, automatic, allowing the user to process functions quickly and efficiently.

 ### Background
 Automatic differentiation (AD) relies on the chain rule to perform elementary derivatives at the same time it performs the elementary operations which make up the function.
 Elementary arithemetic operations (such as add, subtract, multiply, divide, etc.) and elementary functions (such as exp, sine, cosine, etc.) are performed at each node, and AD provides the instruction to take the derivate of the given elementary operation or function.
 These derivatives are accumulated via the chain rule to return the full derivative of a function.
 There are two modes employed: forward mode, which performs differentiation based on the independent or predictor variable, and reverse mode, which performs differentiation based on the dependent or response variable.

+Automatic differentiation evaluates our function at each node, then stores that value to be evaluated at the next node.
+It recursively applies basic mathematical functions to find the value and the derivatives for more complex equations.
+An example of this stepwise implementation is shown in the chart below.

 | Trace | Elementary Function | Current Value | Elementary Function<BR> Derivative | Elementary Function Derivative Value |
 | :---: | :-----------------: | :-----------: | :----------------------------: | :--------------------------------------------------------: |